The Openreach PSTN Withdrawal

 Openreach have announced its decision to switch off its PSTN (Public Switch Telephone Network) services and products after weeks of consultation with communication providers.

-The PSTN and ISDN withdrawal will affect both business and residential customers.
+The PSTN and ISDN withdrawal will affect both business and residential customers especially if they use voice services over a landline.

 What services are affected by the PSTN switch off?